-Bryn Athyn College offers a variety of liberal arts degrees and a pre-professional degree in education.
+Bryn Athyn College offers a variety of liberal arts degrees and pre-professional degrees in education (BS), prenursing (AA), and building arts (AA).
 Students can earn a four-year Bachelor of Arts (BA) degree in Biology, Business, English, Human Society, Psychology, Religion, and Interdisciplinary programs.
 Four-year Bachelor of Science (BS) degrees are offered in Biology and Education.
-Students may also earn a two-year Associate in Arts (AA) degree with a variety of emphases.
+Students may also earn a two-year Associate in Arts (AA) degree with any one of a variety of liberal arts emphases.